threefoldfoundation/www_threefold_io/content/home/index.md

     title_2="A Global Community",
-    description_1="ThreeFold’s groundbreaking technology enables anyone – individuals, organizations, and communities – to deploy their own Internet infrastructure.", description_2="Today, our proof-of-concept network is live and operational worldwide, running on version 3.16 technology.", subtitle="As we expand, we may need millions of nodes to support this growing ecosystem to build a truly decentralized and resilient infrastructure", button_text="Explore Grid Capacity",
+    description_1="ThreeFold’s groundbreaking technology enables anyone – individuals, organizations, and communities – to deploy their own Internet infrastructure.", description_2="Today, our proof-of-concept network is live and operational worldwide, running on version 3.16 technology.", subtext="As we expand, we may need millions of nodes to support this growing ecosystem to build a truly decentralized and resilient infrastructure", button_text="Explore Grid Capacity",
     button_link="https://dashboard.grid.tf/#/tf-grid/node-statistics/"